- Born: 9 November 1904

 He also emphasized the need for the initiation of work on artificial culture of immature embryos.

-He encouraged general education and made a significant contribution to school education by his leadership in bringing out the very first textbooks of biology for Higher Secondary Schools Published by NCERT in 1964.
+He encouraged general education and made a significant contribution to school education through his leadership in bringing out the very first textbooks of biology for Higher Secondary Schools Published by NCERT in 1964.

 His efforts were crowned with his success.
 Not only did the department develop and gain recognition abroad, but scientists elsewhere began to take up research in this field.
 Maheshwari can well be called the father of modern embryology.